Interpretable Machine Learning for Survival Analysis: Data Application Example

 \subsection{Model Fitting and Evaluation}

-The Cox proportional hazards model is fit to the data as a baseline and compared to three popular machine learning models for survival analysis: a random survival forest model (\texttt{ranger} from \texttt{ranger} package), gradient boosting with survival trees (\texttt{blackboost} from \texttt{mboost} package) and a \emph{DeepSurv} survival neural network (\texttt{deepsurv} from the \texttt{survivalmodels} package).
-The data is split into training, validation and test set and the validation set is used to perform hyperparameter tuning for the machine learning models using 10-fold cross-validation.
+The data is split into training and test set and a CoxPH model is fit to the training data as a baseline and compared to a random survival forest model (\texttt{ranger} from \texttt{ranger} package\cite{wright2017ranger}).
 The performance is then evaluated and the explainability techniques are applied to the test data.
-The performance measures in Table~\ref{tab:performance_agg} shows that the \texttt{blackboost} model performs best in terms of integrated Brier score and C-index, directly followed by the \texttt{ranger} model, while the \texttt{coxph} model is calibrated the best according to the D-calibration score.
-Overall, all models perform reasonably well on the data.
-From the Brier score performance plot over time, we can see that the prediction performance heavily decreases for children aged $>55$ months due to the relatively small number of individuals at risk as well as the low number of events between $55$ and $60$ months.
+Aggregated performance measures show that the \texttt{ranger} model slightly outperforms the \texttt{coxph} model in terms of integrated Brier score (0.16 vs. 0.156), C-index (0.716 vs. 0.74) and integrated C/D AUC (0.651 vs. 0.664).
+This is confirmed by the Brier score performance plot over time in Figure~\ref{fig:brier_real}.
+Overall, both models perform reasonably well on the data, outperforming the benchmark Kaplan-Meier estimator for any timepoints after 500 days.